Nawaz Sharif Medical College: Teaching hospital

-Aziz Bhatti Shaheed Hospital has been attached with Nawaz Sharif Medical College as teaching hospital.
-It has almost 700 beds capacity at present.
-A new building is added to the hospital recently.
+Aziz Bhatti Shaheed Hospital is attached to Nawaz Sharif Medical College as a teaching hospital.
+It has almost 700 beds capacity.
+A new building has recently been added to the hospital.

 Library

-Besides the main library, there are four constituent college's libraries.
+Besides the main library, there are four constituent college libraries.
 There are about 90,000 books available in all five libraries.
-A wide variety of online full-text journals' databases are available including Higher Education Commission (Pakistan) (HEC) and Pakistan Education and Research Network (PERN) project.
+A wide variety of online full-text journals' databases are available, including Higher Education Commission (Pakistan) (HEC) and Pakistan Education and Research Network (PERN) project.
 Thousands of digital books can be accessed through the library website on a variety of subjects.